randymized/www-authenticate/README.md

 # www-authenticate [![Build Status](https://secure.travis-ci.org/randymized/www-authenticate.png?branch=master)](http://travis-ci.org/randymized/www-authenticate)

-> Parse WWW-Authenticate header and generate Authorization request headers for HTTP Basic and Digest authentication clients.

-## Getting Started
-Install the module with: `npm install www-authenticate` See examples below.

 ## Documentation
 Provides the functionality needed for a client to use HTTP Basic or Digest authentication.
 Also provides primitives for parsing WWW-Authenticate and Authentication_Info headers.